asanka-code/ICTer-2023-EM-Workshop/README.md

 In this workshop, we will be using an EM dataset.
 In compressed form, it has a size of arund **12 GB**.
 After uncompressing, it will be around **53 GB**.
 There are two ways to get the EM dataset.

 #### Option 1:
-At the workshop venue, we will provide plenty of USB sticks that contains the dataset.
+At the workshop venue, we will provide plenty of USB sticks that contain the dataset.
 You can simply copy the dataset from such a USB stick to your computer during the workshop.

 #### Option 2:
 If you prefer to have the dataset in advance, you can download it from the following URL: https://aseados.ucd.ie/datasets/EMSCA/em-dataset.h5.gz